Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Anomalies of Water in Lattice Model

 Figure~\ref{den} a) shows the variation of density as a function of temperature where we observe the density maximum at around $T\sim1.1$.
 The right panel of Figure~\ref{den} b) shows the variation in the concentration of different types of water molecules in the hydrogen bond network of our lattice model.
 The existence of a density maximum can be attributed to the fact at lower temperatures the number of tetrahedral 22 molecules which have a higher local volume, increases, while the increase in volume at higher temperature is attributed to the increased number of voids and defects \cite{sastry1996singularity}. \\

-Our lattice model with defects allows us to examine the origin of the density maximum with more realism as compared to previous models.
+Our lattice model with defects allows us to examine the origin of the density maximum in terms of the local coordination of different sites.
 The non-22 molecules included in our model have a different volume from the non-tetrahedral 22s, and a different variation with temperature.
 Thus the total volume of the non-22 molecules has a different temperature dependence from the 22s.
-In order to assess the importance of the inclusion of the non-22 molecules, we also show in Fig~\ref{den} a), in dashed blue, the variation of density as a function of temperature where all the non-22s were assigned the same volume as that of non-tetrahedral 22 molecules (the local volumes of tetrahedral 22s and the voids are still different from these, and hence we stll see a density maximum).
+In order to assess the importance of the inclusion of the non-22 molecules, we also show in Fig~\ref{den} a), in dashed blue, the variation of density as a function of temperature where all the non-22s were assigned the same volume as that of non-tetrahedral 22 molecules (the local volumes of tetrahedral 22s and the voids are still different from these, and hence we still see a density maximum).
 We see here that there while there is still a density maximum, the curve has shifted quite significantly.
 Thus the location of the density maximum is sensitive to the specific assignment of the volume of different defects.\\

 One of the other interesting anomalies of water is the existence of a compressibility minimum as a function of temperature \cite{stanley1998puzzling}.
 The compressibility for water shows an anomalous behaviour as compared to a regular liquid since it rises at low temperatures.
 The compressibility is the susceptibility with respect to pressure and is defined as the following derivative \beq \kappa = \frac{1}{V} \left( \frac{dP}{dV} \right)_{T,N} \eeq